obsidian-toaster/project/project-guide.md

 * projet : Channel to be used by Product Manager, Project Manager and Program Manager.
 Trello notifications are published here
 * notification : where bot integration will take place (github, ...)

-The channels starting with a difit number corresponds to a deliverable/scrum team
+Remark : The channels starting with a digit number corresponds to a deliverable/scrum team

 ## Discussion